peerdavid/datr/README.md

                         moreof the tags listed will be returned.
 You can exclude results that match a term by prepending itwith a - character.
-  -f, --use-free-text   Use free text search, if not enough images are
-                        available
   -t NUM_THREADS, --num_threads=NUM_THREADS
                         Number of downloader threads (speed up download) -p PATH, --path=PATH  Path where downloaded files should be saved